Reform Jersey

-Reform Jersey is a centre-left social-democratic political party in Jersey.
+Reform Jersey (Jèrriais: Èforme Jèrri) is a centre-left social-democratic political party in Jersey.
 In all general elections since 2014, Reform has won the most seats of any party in the States Assembly.
 However, it has not won a majority of seats in any general election due to the large number of independents in the Assembly.

 Reform was initially founded as a pressure group in 2012 to campaign for electoral reform in the run up to the 2013 electoral reform referendum.
 It first stood candidates for election in the 2014 by-elections, where it won two seats.
 It officially registered as a political party in July 2014 to compete in the 2014 general election.
-Reform has gained seats in every subsequent general election, but has never won a majority.
+Reform increased its number of seats at the 2018 and 2022 general elections, but lost three seats at the 2026 election.
+It has never won a majority in the States Assembly.
 It was initially a junior coalition partner in the Le Fondré government, but left the coalition in November 2020 to support a vote of no confidence against it.

 In January 2024, Reform returned to government following a vote of no confidence in Kristina Moore as a coalition partner in the Farnham government.

-As of October 2025, Reform has ten seats in the States Assembly.
-Sam Mézec has been the leader of Reform Jersey since its foundation.
+At the 2026 Jersey general election, Reform Jersey won seven seats, down from ten at the previous election.
+Party leader Sam Mézec lost his seat after finishing tenth in the island-wide election for Senator, while Education Minister Rob Ward was defeated in the election for Connétable of St Helier.
+Mézec later announced he would stand down as party leader.